Gulag El Dorado

 fraud, poor medical resources, drug trafficking, violence, alcohol abuse, xenophobia,

 police graft and a thousand other vipers in paradise.
-But the salespeople knows their job and ramp
+But the salespeople know their job and ramp

 up the special promises and claims until the sheer weight of their purpose